Kim Moo-sung: Potential candidacy for presidency

 In a 2015 interview, Kim said he was "not yet qualified to be president".
 In November 2016, he suspended his presidential campaign process and declared that he would joint the impeachment process against President Park Geun-hye.

 Controversy and in popular media

 "Charcoal" skin color remarks

 Kim faced criticism for comparing the skin color of a black Nigerian student to that of charcoal briquettes.
 He later apologized to the Yeungnam University student on 18 December 2015.

 "No look pass"

 Kim went viral both in Korea and abroad after he was filmed at an airport arrival area.
 He slid over a bright light green suitcase manner to his assistant without having looked over where he was passing the suitcase off to, much like the eponymous move used in basketball.
 This prompted him to be featured on international media outlets, as well as criticized by some as looking elitist and condescending.

 Family during Japanese Occupation

-During World War II in the period of Japanese Occupation, Kim's father was reportedly a collaborator who urged Koreans to make donations to support Japan's war efforts.
+During World War II, Kim's father was a collaborator who urged Koreans to make donations and encouraged youths to enlist in the army to support Japan's war efforts.